 For new and experienced photographers, getting a new camera is fun and exciting.
 A new camera can motivate you to get out and test drive new features.
 It can also help you be more creative.
 A larger sensor will produce better quality images, but it won’t make you a better photographer.

 Regardless of the camera you’re using, you still need to wean yourself off all those automatic settings.
 Learn to master the basics of exposure and composition.

 Before going out and buying expensive gear, first work on advancing your knowledge of

 Make sure you get as much as you can right when you are taking your photographs.
 Don’t be lazy and think you can fix mistakes you make later when you’re sitting at your computer.

 The better you make your photos when you are taking them, the more effective your processing will be.
-Whether you manually process your photos or prefer to use presets for Lightroom, the better they are to start with, the better the final images will be.
+Whether you manually process your photos or prefer to use presets, the better they are to start with, the better the final images will be.

 When you’re starting out in photography, sometimes it’s difficult to know where to begin.

 Get comfortable using your camera.
 Then you can move on to experiment with composition techniques like the rule of thirds and others.
 But first, concentrate on the essential camera controls.

 Focus on mastering one skill at a time.
 Don’t be afraid to make mistakes.
 Be fearless, and most of all, have fun!!!